-There is always something to please here: the superb Impressionism collection, the Modern Wing, the new Picasso special exhibit, the Asian collection, the photography exhibits or the Thorne miniature rooms.
+The Art Institute of Chicago (Michigan Avenue at Adams – or take Renzo Piano bridge from Millennium Park into Modern Wing) Always something to please here: the superb Impressionism collection, the Modern Wing, the Asian collection, the photography exhibits or the Thorne miniature rooms.
 We sell tickets for $21 ($2 off regular admission) and they include admission to special exhibits as the VIP that you are and no waiting in long lines at the front door to get in (use the Members’ entrance).

 - National Museum of Mexican Art 1852 W. 19th Street, Chicago 60608 312-738-1503 Closed every Monday.
 Their Day of the Dead exhibition is always a highlight of the year from early September until the end of November.